tamilarasan2001/M2-EmbSys-project/Casestudy/README.md

 # FEATURES
-* :pushpin: can be used to power the traffic lights and streetlights
+:pushpin: can be used to power the traffic lights and streetlights <br />
-* :pushpin: can be used in home to power the appliances using solar power
+:pushpin: can be used in home to power the appliances using solar power <br />
-* :pushpin: can be used in industries as more energy can be saved by rotating the panel
+:pushpin: can be used in industries as more energy can be saved by rotating the panel <br />

 # REQUIREMENT MODELLING